loffa/in-songlist/README.md

 #### **Tests**

-If your code updates the way builds work in any make sure to also update the tests to minimize the risk of errors.
+If your code updates the way builds work in any way, make sure to also update the tests to minimize the risk of errors.

 #### **Language**